miya0001/last-modified-dashboard-widget/readme.txt

 === Last Modified Dashboard Widget ===
 Contributors: miyauchi
 Donate link: http://wpist.me/
-Tags: widget
+Tags: dashboard, widget
 Requires at least: 3.5
 Tested up to: 3.5
 Stable tag: 0.1.0

-Display Posts and Pages on the Dashoboard in order of descending of modified.
+Display Posts and Pages on the Dashboard in order of descending of modified.

 == Description ==